-Find out more about the Faculty of Biological Sciences and the School of Biomedical Sciences and the Marie Skłodowska-Curie research and innovation scheme.
+Find out more about the Faculty of Mathematics and Physical Sciences, Faculty of Biological Sciences and the School of Biomedical Sciences and the Marie Skłodowska-Curie research and innovation scheme.

 Working at Leeds

 Find out more about the benefits of working at the University and what it is like to live and work in the Leeds area on our Working at Leeds information page.